frolovilya/stm32-boot-explained/README.md

 Important to note, that the linker script only describes the memory based on the MCU specifications and doesn't alter any hardware memory adressing.

 ## Memory

+We can't talk about bootloader process without understanding the memory structure.
+Actually it's the purpose of the bootloader to have the memory in a state ready to execute our application's `main()` method.

 Program memory, data memory, registers and I/O ports in STM32F4 are organized within the same linear address space.